rapido-mobile/rapido-mobile.github.io/tutorials/flutter_app_in_few_lines.md

 ### Edit the Generated Code to Create a Blank App
 As the output stated, the application code is in the lib directory in the main.dart file.
 Flutter creates a demo app with tons of comments.
 If you are like me, you may find this initial outout overwhelming and confusing.

 The first thing I do is edit the application code to dramatically simplify it so it is easier to understand and modify.
-I also rename the class names while I am at it:
+I also rename the class names while I am at it.
+Replace lib/main.dart with the code below:

 ```dart
 import 'package:flutter/material.dart';